 Aleszu Bajak is a senior writer at Undark, a magazine exploring the intersection of science and society based at the Knight Science Journalism Program at M.I.T.
 He also freelances for outlets like The Washington Post, M.I.T.
 Technology Review and Nature and teaches journalism, design, data visualization and programming at Northeastern University, Brandeis University, and the Nieman Foundation for Journalism at Harvard.

 Aleszu is the editor of Storybench.org, an under the hood guide to digital storytelling, and LatinAmericanScience.org, a resource for science news and opinion out of Latin America.
 In 2015, he launched and edited Esquire Classic, the digital archive of Esquire magazine.
-In 2013, he was awarded a Knight Science Journalism Fellowship at M.I.T. where he explored the interface between journalists, designers and developers between visits to the Muddy Charles.
+Back in 2013, he was awarded a Knight Science Journalism Fellowship at M.I.T. where he explored the interface between journalists, designers and developers between visits to the Muddy Charles.